United States Flag - Proud to be an American

 You should only see this symbol however, when you are using a USB data cable between your GPS and PC.
 If you are seeing this icon when using an AC or DC charger, then there is a problem with the charger or maybe a bad connection on your unit's USB charger port.

-Now, I am not trying to push OEM-only products but I can tell you that there is a difference in wiring between some generic AC/DC chargers and OEM charger products.
+While we are not trying to push OEM-only products, we can tell you that there is a difference in wiring between some generic AC/DC chargers and OEM charger products.

 On one charger product, the manufacturer ties the X / ID pin to ground (Pin 4) through a 17.3 or 22K resistor.
 This tells the GPS that the device plugged into it, is indeed a charger and it will tell the GPS to go into charge mode.